dead-claudia/lifted-pipeline-proposal/pipeline-manipulation.md

 ## Helpers

-The helpers themselves are probably the most complex part of this.
-The sync chain helper is pretty straightforward, only needing to guard against subsequent calls after breaking, but the async chain helper has a few additional edge cases to deal with:

-- The `Symbol.asyncChain` call might resolve before all the callback calls do.
-- There might be multiple callback calls needing awaited in parallel.
+The helpers themselves are not too complicated, but they do have things they have to account for, leading to what looks like redundant code:

-- One callback might resolve and break while others are still being awaited.
+- One callback in the async variant might resolve and break while others are still being awaited (hence the need to check `func === void 0` after calling it).
+- One callback might call something on the argument, which triggers a recursive call (hence the need to guard `func` in recursive calls).
+- Callbacks in the async variant may be called in sequence before they all have a chance to resolve (hence the need to await *after* unlocking).
-    - Once cancellation exists, we'd also have to cancel the remaining callbacks.
+- If cancellation support is added, we'd also have to manage that.
-- The callback might be called after the `Symbol.asyncChain` call resolves, but before all the existing callback calls resolve.

 ```js
 function invokeChainSync(coll, func) {